GovReady/govready-q/Apps.md

 # Creating Q Apps

-Content in Q is organized around app sources, apps and modules.
+Content in Q is organized around "apps."
+Apps handle the relationship between parts of a IT system and a compliance framework.

-* A "module" is a linear sequence of questions that produces zero or more output documents.
+An "app" is a collection of "modules,"" one of which must be named "app."
+Modules are linear sequence of questions presented to users that produces zero or more output documents.
 Modules are stored in YAML files.
+Output documents of various types are supported such as markdown, HTML, and YAML.
 (See [Schema.md](Schema.md) for documentation on writing modules.)

-* An "app" is a collection of modules, one of which must be named "app."
-Other modules in the app typically define the questions the user will be presented with in using the app.
-* A collection of apps are stored in a "app source," which can be a local directory, a Github repository, etc. App sources are linked to a Q deployment through the `ModuleSource` model in the Django admin.
+Aps are loaded into Q from an "app source," which can be a local directory, a Github repository, etc. App sources are linked to a Q deployment through the `ModuleSource` model in the Django admin.

 ## App Directory Layout